Chemical Reaction due to Stronger Ramachandran Interaction: Abstract

 \section{Abstract}

 The origin of a chemical reaction between two reactant atoms is associated to the activation energy, with the assumption that, high-energy collisions between these atoms, are the ones that overcome the activation energy.
 Here, we (i) show that a stronger attractive van der Waals (vdW) and electron-ion Coulomb interactions between two polarized atoms are responsible to initiate a chemical reaction, either before or after the collision.
 We derive this stronger vdW attraction formula exactly using the quasi one-dimensional Drude model within the ionization energy theory and the energy-level spacing renormalization group method.
 Along the way, we (ii) expose the precise physical mechanism responsible for the existence of a stronger vdW interaction for both long and short distances, and also show how to technically avoid the electron-electron Coulomb repulsion between polarized electrons from these two reactant atoms.
-Finally, we properly and correctly associate the existence of this stronger attraction to Ramachandran's `normal limits' (distance shorter than what is allowed by the standard vdW bond) between chemically nonbonded atoms, setting the record straight.
+Finally, we properly and correctly associate the existence of this stronger attraction to Ramachandran's `normal limits' (distance shorter than what is allowed by the standard vdW bond) between chemically nonbonded atoms. ~~\\ \textbf{Running title}: Ramachandran Interaction Between Atoms ~~\\ \textbf{email}: sadwerdna@gmail.com

-\section{Introduction}
+\section{1.
+Introduction}

-Chemical reaction is one of the most remarkable quantum mechanical phenomena that made biological life possible on earth, which can also be manipulated to discover novel ``green'' chemistry, and to avoid ``toxic'' technologies, provided we can understand the reaction microscopically to a certain extent.
-However, within the current formalism of chemical kinetics and the laws of thermodynamics, a chemical reaction between two reactant atoms (for a given chemical potential, temperature, pressure and concentration) occurs when they collide with each other with enough energy to overcome an Arrhenius-type activation energy, to form a(several) new bond(s)~\cite{iupac,hig,mo,val,truh}.
+Chemical reaction is one of the most remarkable quantum mechanical phenomena that made biological life possible on earth, which can also be manipulated to discover novel `green' chemistry, and to avoid `toxic' technologies, provided we can understand the reaction microscopically to a certain extent.
+However, within the current formalism of chemical kinetics and the laws of thermodynamics, a chemical reaction between two reactant atoms (for a given chemical potential, temperature, pressure and concentration) occurs when they collide with each other with enough energy to overcome an Arrhenius-type activation energy, to form a(several) new bond(s)~\cite{iupac,selva,senthil}.
 Here, we attempt to go beyond this macroscopic collision-thermodynamic based description by incorporating some microscopic physics (with respect to atomic energy level spacings) to understand why and how a chemical reaction proceeds for a given set of conditions.